TryGhost/docs/content/concepts/hosting-problems.md

 sidebar: "concepts"
 ---

-If you're having trouble with running Ghost, here's a quick guide to resolving almost any problem
+If you're having trouble with running Ghost, here's a quick guide to resolving almost any problem.

 ## Search the docs